Laze-Project-Team/LazeNext/docs/en/func/class.md

 ## Accessing members of an object

-To access the members of an object, use a period like `. `.
-For example, `car.
-Position` means that you are accessing the member "position" of the object "car".
+To access the members of an object, use a period like `.`.
+For example, `car.position` means that you are accessing the member "position" of the object "car".
 Also, members with values such as variables are called "[properties](#Properties)", and members of functions are called "[methods](#Methods)".

 In addition, access can be restricted by the keywords `public` and `private`.
 The `public` keyword allows access from anywhere, while the `private` keyword allows access only from within the class.
 If you don't add any keywords, it will automatically be `public`.
 These features are for safety, and you don't need to use them if you are not familiar with them.